CAR-T Cells RNA Silencing Guide

 High ImpactManufacturing Scalability and Cost

 Current autologous CAR-T manufacturing requires individualized processing for each patient: leukapheresis, T cell isolation, activation, viral transduction, expansion (7-14 days), formulation, and cryopreservation.
-This complex workflow costs $400,000-$500,000 per dose with 10-20% manufacturing failure rates.
+This complex workflow costs $400,000-$500,000 per dose with manufacturing failure rates of 3-25% (disease-dependent: 3.7% for mantle cell lymphoma, 7% for B-ALL, up to 25% for some non-Hodgkin lymphoma subtypes).
 Allogeneic "off-the-shelf" CAR-T could reduce costs but requires HLA silencing to prevent graft-versus-host disease.

 High ImpactCytokine Release Syndrome (CRS) Risk